-A sarcoma is rare type of cancer that is different from the more common cancerous tumor known as a carcinoma.
-Sarcomas can be found in connective tissue, which are cells that connect other kind of tissues in the body.
+A sarcoma is a rare type of cancer that is different from the more common cancerous tumor, known as a carcinoma.
+Sarcomas can be found in connective tissue, which are cells that connect other kinds of tissues in the body.

-“Sarcomas are different animals and they defy all the fundamentals you have learned about cancer,” said James Hu, MD, assistant professor of medicine at Keck School of Medicine of USC and medical director of the USC Sarcoma Program.
+“Sarcomas are different animals, and they defy all the fundamentals you have learned about cancer,” says James S. Hu, MD, FACP, medical director of the USC Sarcoma Program and clinical associate professor of medicine at the Keck School of Medicine of USC.

 While the causes of sarcoma are unknown, scientists believe that the following factors increase the risk of developing the disease: